 2. Unpleasant odours

 A blocked sink can sometimes cause unpleasant odours to emanate from the drain.
 Sewer gases and mouldering food or hair particles trapped in the clog begin to break down and produce foul smells.
-Noticing offensive odours, especially soon after using the sink, could indicate a severe blockage that requires clearing.
-The smells may also worsen as the clog’s composition further decays.
+Noticing offensive odours, especially soon after using the sink, could indicate a serious blockage that requires clearing.
+The smells may also worsen over time as the clog’s composition further decays.
 Try removing the trap and snaking the clogged drain to remove any debris causing obstructions.

 3. Gurgling sounds and air bubbles